Increase DR score red

 • Keep the website’s audience in mind.
 You want to create content that will resonate closely with the site’s readership, as this will make them more likely to take action and potentially visit your backlink.

 Moz’s DA score considers whether the links come from legitimate sites with real traffic.
-If it doesn’t, then the link will likely be discounted by the algorithm.
+If they don’t, the algorithm will likely discount them.

 There are several easy ways to check whether or not a site is legitimate.

-First, use an SEO tool like Ahrefs, Moz, or Ubersuggest to see whether a site has real traffic from search engines.
+First, use an SEO tool like Ahrefs, Moz, or Ubersuggest to determine whether a site has real search engine traffic.

 These tools show approximately how much traffic a website gets each month.
 At LinkBuilder, we target sites that attract at least 1,000 organic visitors monthly.

-Sometimes a site on a downward spiral will still have some traffic, so look out for the general direction the traffic is heading in.
-If it has recently had a sudden drop, it may have suffered a Google penalty.
-This can be a sign of a low-value site.
+Sometimes, a site in a downward spiral will still have some traffic, so look out for the general direction the traffic is heading in.
+If it recently had a sudden drop, it may have suffered a Google penalty, which can be a sign of a low-value site.

 Also, look for the types of keywords a site ranks for.
 A spammy site may still get traffic from low-value keywords.